Wormrot

-Wormrot is a Singaporean grindcore band formed in 2007, immediately after the founding members had completed their mandatory two years of national service.
+Wormrot is a Singaporean grindcore band that formed in 2007, immediately after the founding members had completed their mandatory two years of national service.
 The band have released four studio albums to date, as well as a number of EPs and split releases with other bands.
 Since 2010, the band has been signed to Earache Records.
 They have been described as one of the top 10 grindcore bands by OC Weekly, and have toured Europe and the United States.
 In 2017, they became the first Singaporean act to play at the Glastonbury Festival.

 History

-Abuse and Dirge (2007–2012)
+Abuse and Dirge (2009–2012)

 The band was discovered in late December 2009 by Digby Pearson, the owner of record label Earache, in a mixtape posted on the Invisible Oranges webzine.
 After hearing the song "Born Stupid" on the compilation, Pearson searched out and downloaded Wormrot's debut, Abuse, from file-sharing site MediaFire.
 Pearson was impressed with the album's quality and the band's "ambition, hard work ethic, and willingness to put [its home country] and Asian grindcore in the global map."
 Pearson approached the band on their Myspace page, asking if they were interested in joining Earache's roster.
 The band signed a recording contract with Earache in late January 2010.

 Earache reissued Abuse in Europe on 13 April 2010 and in the United States on 8 June 2010.
 To promote the album's reissue, Wormrot toured Europe between late April and June 2010, and US between mid August and September 2010.

 Their second studio album, Dirge, was released on 3 May 2011 through Earache Records.
 The album received positive reviews from AllMusic writer Phil Freeman and other critics.
 The band released an EP titled 'Noise' digitally through Scion AV on 20 September 2011.
 The EP was distributed as a download for free.

 Wormrot went on an extended US tour in early March and April 2011 and a European tour in August–September 2011.
 In January 2012, they had toured Indonesia and their last European tour was in June – July 2012.
 A photograph and video recording from the tour's concert in France, featuring a goat in the Wormrot's audience dubbed "The Grindcore Goat" went viral on the internet.
 In a 17 July Facebook post, the band announced that they would be taking a break with the plan to continue writing new music and return in a few years.
 After concerned comments from fans and media alike, Arif later clarified "we are taking a break from TOURING".